 10.4.4.2 Addresses of other Modbus functions

-In addition to modifying the parameters of the VFD, the master can also control the VFD, such as starting and stopping the VFD, and monitoring the running status of the VFD.
-The following table lists other function parameters.
+In addition to modifying the parameters of the VFD, the master can also control the VFD, such as starting and stopping it, and monitoring the operation status of the VFD.
+The following table describes other function parameters.